 Various factors such as neck muscle/ligament strains, injuries and neck conditions can cause neck pain.
-Following are the common causes of neck pain:
+The following are the most common causes of neck pain:

 - Consistent improper posture